-Theme Potential issues/opportunities Community suggestions for management / mitigation measures EIS Response Local business and employment opportunities Local employment is needed.
+Theme Potential issues/opportunities Community suggestions for management / mitigation measures Response / Cross-reference Local business and employment opportunities Local employment is needed.
 Provide employment opportunities to local residents.
-Refer to: Volume 1 Chapter 16 Social and economic impacts Housing and accommodation Locals would prefer workers to live locally than in camps.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts Housing and accommodation Locals would prefer workers to live locally than in camps.
 Approximately 30 % of existing housing stock is currently available.
 Opportunity for senior staff on the NGBR Project to live in Collinsville.
-Refer to: Volume 1 Chapter 16 Social and economic impacts Environment The mines which the NGBR project will service will lead to increased production of greenhouse gas.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts Environment The mines which the NGBR project will service will lead to increased production of greenhouse gas.
 The mines should not be allowed to proceed negating the need for the NGBR Project.
-Refer to: Volume 1 Chapter 11 Greenhouse gas Volume 1 Chapter 19 Cumulative impacts
+Refer to: Section 12 of Volume 1 Additional information to the Environmental Impact Statement Section 19 of Volume 1 Additional information to the Environmental Impact Statement